-Training begins in September and goes for the next 12 months.
+Training begins in October and goes for the next 12 months.
 Participants receive individual weekly consultation from senior clinicians who have closely studied and applied the supervision process.
-Additionally, there is a monthly Saturday Seminar (generally on the second Saturday of each month) followed by a monthly small group consultation, this year led by Terri Rubinstein, LMFT, Ph.D., on the same Saturday.
+Additionally, there is a monthly Saturday Seminar (generally on the second Saturday of each month) and a twice a month small group consultation on the first and third Tuesday of the month, from 6:30 pm – 8:00 pm.
+This year the small group consultation group is led by Rainbow Schwartz, LMFT.
 The consultation group will study the literature and share supervisory experiences, to better understand the complex relationships between consultant and supervisor, supervisor and supervisee, and supervisee and patient.

 Who should apply?

 - Therapists who wish to learn about supervision, sharpen their teaching skills, or develop a better understanding of the process of teaching psychotherapy

 - Therapists interested in making the passage to a more advanced level of practice as teachers and mentors

 - Therapists in positions of authority who want to become more effective in a leadership role